-Researchers are using AI to accelerate clinical trials to find disease cures, and there’s a lot of work under way on genome sequencing using high-performance computing resources, Suvarna said.
+Researchers are using AI to accelerate clinical trials to find a Coronavirus cure, and there’s a lot of work under way on genome sequencing using high-performance computing resources, Suvarna said.
 “It will ultimately depend on the types of data being aggregated to see if ML algorithms may be able to detect versus relying solely on human intelligence.”

 On the other hand, blockchain technology can be effective in the battle against viral outbreaks if used judiciously, said Neeraj Satija, CEO and CTO of Concordus Applications, and chair of CompTIA’s Blockchain Advisory Council.

 “During times like these, there is a desperate and urgent need for collaboration between different organisations, governments and governmental agencies.
 These entities want systems that can only be accessed and updated by people with the right permission,” Satija said.
 “The data generated in these systems must be shared in the right format with authorised personnel and should be maintained until perpetuity.”